 Finding The Right Night Guard For Missing Teeth

-If you’re missing one or many teeth and need to wear a nighttime guard, you may already know the struggles of finding a secure, comfortable and well fitting night guard.
+If you’re missing one or more teeth and need to wear a nighttime guard, you may already know the struggles of finding a secure, comfortable and well fitting night guard.

 A custom fitted dental guard made specifically from your distinct teeth anatomy will make a remarkable difference compared to molding a preformed OTC night guard to your teeth.

 But even purchasing a custom night guard can sometimes bring on some troubles of its own if the technician is not accustomed to making mouth guards with missing teeth.
-Most often (when constructing these guards) it takes extra skill, time, a bit of patience & most importantly- The right machine.
+Most often (when constructing these guards) it takes extra skill, time, a bit of patience, and most importantly, the right machine.